Active network management for electrical distribution systems: problem formulation, benchmark, and approximate solution: Notation

 to ensure that a load which is already active is not activated.

-By using such a representation of the control actions, we consider that a curtailment or flexibility activation action targeting a period $t$ must always be performed at the period $t-1$ that precedes it.
-As already described in Section~\ref{sec:probStatement}, these control actions can indeed be notified by the DSO up to the period immediately preceding their implementation.
-Even if it were possible to consider a model of the action vectors that integrates components implying an effective control delayed of several periods, it would induce even larger time-coupling effects, while not improving the extent of control of the DSO.
-Indeed, for a period $t$, the last recourse of the DSO is the period $t-1$ and the interaction model considered is such that the cost associated with an action is independent of the delay between its notification and when it becomes effective.
+By using this representation of the control actions, we consider that a curtailment or flexibility activation action targeting a period $t$ must always be performed at the period $t-1$, as described in Section~\ref{sec:probStatement}.
+We do not consider the possibility to notify control actions several periods ahead, because it would induce even larger time-coupling effects, while not improving the extent of control of the DSO since in the interaction model considered in this paper the cost associated with an action is independent of the notification delay.